spacetelescope/romancal/docs/roman/ramp_fitting/description.rst

 -----------------------------

 The segment fitting implementation is based on Section 5 of Casertano et. al. 2022.
-If there is only one segment, no fitting is performed.
+Segments which have only a single resultant, no fitting is performed.

 A set of auxiliary quantities are computed as follows: